ruohuali/EECS442-final-project/README.md

 Every Wed I will update the tasks for the following week in the form of git issue.
 Pick something you want to do then respond to the issue and remeber to update your progress.

 ## Workflow
-We won't be using pull requests as there's no need, push to main branch freely.
+We won't be using pull requests as there's no need, push to main branch freely or use a private branch. \
-Just remeber
+Just remeber \
-never upload massive files like trained model and dataset don't delete other's code always git pull before doing anything
+never upload massive files like trained model or dataset \
+don't delete other's code \
+always git pull before doing anything

-### Have fun Coding!
+### Have fun Coding ; )